North Pointe Preparatory

 North Pointe Preparatory was a public charter school located in Phoenix, Arizona, that served students in grades 7 through 12.

 History

 North Pointe Preparatory was established in August 2001, with 130 students in grades 7 through 9.
 In eight years, it grew to 750 students in grades 7 through 12.
 The school was founded by four families who wanted a high school that would support parents as they built character and leadership qualities in their teens and be financially accessible to everyone.
 The Pointe Schools system also contained two elementary schools, Canyon Pointe Academy and Pinnacle Pointe Academy, which both opened in 2002.

-In 2023, North Pointe closed and was replaced by Heritage Academy.
+In 2023, the Pointe Schools system was closed and the high school was purchased by Heritage Academy, becoming Heritage Academy Pointe.
+In winter of the 2025 school year, it was announced via Heritage Academy Pointe's website that at the end of the school year, it would be closing due to low enrollment.

+The campus in which both institutions were once housed is listed for sale as of March 2026.

 Academics

 North Pointe Preparatory focused on academics, arts, and athletics, providing secondary education for students who intended to pursue a college education.
 North Pointe offered dual enrollment and advanced placement classes, which gave students an opportunity to earn college credit while still in high school.
 It was one of only six public schools in Arizona accredited by the North Central Association of Colleges and Schools as a college preparatory school.

 In 2013, the North Pointe Prep Indoor Percussion team took second in WGAZ state championships, this being only their second year competing.
 In 2015, they took first in the WGAZ Division and state championship.

 In 2015, Robotics made it to the top ten in the state.